 Read the Story

 It is a must that you know the story first before attempting to illustrate it.
-Knowing the story yourself could give you the gist of the setting, the sequence of the events and how would you plot it.
+Knowing the story yourself could give you the gist of the setting, the sequence of the events and how would essay experts plot it.
 This way, you can give justice to the story by not deviating from the original story.

 Start your illustrations with the use of lines, circles and other shapes in which they represent the actual illustrations.
 This is like scaling your drawings for the appropriate size and placement within the drawing.